-- 1 amount recovered reduced the taxpayer's Montana income tax in the year deducted; - 2 (f) if the state taxable distribution of an estate or trust is greater than the federal taxable distribution of 3 the same estate or trust, the difference between the state taxable distribution and the federal taxable distribution 4 of the same estate or trust for the same tax period; and - (g) except for exempt-interest dividends described in subsection (2)(a)(ii), the amount of any dividend to the extent that the dividend is not included in federal adjusted gross income. - (2) Notwithstanding the provisions of the Internal Revenue Code, adjusted gross income does not include the following, which are exempt from taxation under this chapter: - (a) (i) all interest income from obligations of the United States government, the state of Montana, or a county, municipality, district, or other political subdivision of the state and any other interest income that is exempt from taxation by Montana under federal law; - (ii) exempt-interest dividends as defined in section 852(b)(5) of the Internal Revenue Code, 26 U.S.C.
-852(b)(5), that are attributable to the interest referred to in subsection (2)(a)(i); - (b) interest income earned by a taxpayer who is 65 years of age or older in a tax year up to and including \$800 for a taxpayer filing a separate return and \$1,600 for each joint return; - (c) (i) except as provided in subsection (2)(c)(ii) and subject to subsection (16) (17), the first \$4,070 of all pension and annuity income received as defined in 15-30-2101; - (ii) subject to subsection (16) (17), for pension and annuity income described under subsection (2)(c)(i), as follows: - (A) each taxpayer filing singly, head of household, or married filing separately shall reduce the total amount of the exclusion provided in subsection (2)(c)(i) by \$2 for every \$1 of federal adjusted gross income in excess of \$33,910 as shown on the taxpayer's return; - (B) in the case of married taxpayers filing jointly, if both taxpayers are receiving pension or annuity income or if only one taxpayer is receiving pension or annuity income, the exclusion claimed as provided in subsection (2)(c)(i) must be reduced by \$2 for every \$1 of federal adjusted gross income in excess of \$33,910 as shown on their joint return; - (d) all Montana income tax refunds or tax refund credits; - (e) gain required to be recognized by a liquidating corporation under 15-31-113(1)(a)(ii); - (f) all tips or gratuities that are covered by section 3402(k) or service charges that are covered by section 3401 of the Internal Revenue Code of 1954, 26 U.S.C.
-3402(k) or 3401, as amended and applicable on January
+1 (d) depreciation or amortization taken on a title plant as defined in 33-25-105; 2 (e) the recovery during the tax year of an amount deducted in any prior tax year to the extent that the 3 amount recovered reduced the taxpayer's Montana income tax in the year deducted; 4 (f) if the state taxable distribution of an estate or trust is greater than the federal taxable distribution of 5 the same estate or trust, the difference between the state taxable distribution and the federal taxable distribution 6 of the same estate or trust for the same tax period; and 7 (g) except for exempt-interest dividends described in subsection (2)(a)(ii), the amount of any dividend 8 to the extent that the dividend is not included in federal adjusted gross income.
+9 (2) Notwithstanding the provisions of the Internal Revenue Code, adjusted gross income does not 10 include the following, which are exempt from taxation under this chapter: 11 (a) (i) all interest income from obligations of the United States government, the state of Montana, or a 12 county, municipality, district, or other political subdivision of the state and any other interest income that is exempt 13 from taxation by Montana under federal law; 14 (ii) exempt-interest dividends as defined in section 852(b)(5) of the Internal Revenue Code, 26 U.S.C.
+15 852(b)(5), that are attributable to the interest referred to in subsection (2)(a)(i); 16 (b) interest income earned by a taxpayer who is 65 years of age or older in a tax year up to and including 17 \$800 for a taxpayer filing a separate return and \$1,600 for each joint return; 18 (c) (i) except as provided in subsection (2)(c)(ii) and subject to subsection (16)(17), the first \$4,070 of 19 all pension and annuity income received as defined in 15-30-2101; 20 (ii) subject to subsection (16) (17), for pension and annuity income described under subsection (2)(c)(i), 21 as follows: 22 (A) each taxpayer filing singly, head of household, or married filing separately shall reduce the total 23 amount of the exclusion provided in subsection (2)(c)(i) by \$2 for every \$1 of federal adjusted gross income in 24 excess of \$33,910 as shown on the taxpayer's return; 25 (B) in the case of married taxpayers filing jointly, if both taxpayers are receiving pension or annuity 26 income or if only one taxpayer is receiving pension or annuity income, the exclusion claimed as provided in subsection (2)(c)(i) must be reduced by \$2 for every \$1 of federal adjusted gross income in excess of \$33,910 27 28 as shown on their joint return;

+(e) gain required to be recognized by a liquidating corporation under 15-31-113(1)(a)(ii);